bendelonlee/sweaterWeather/README.md

 One or many forecast object classes could be extracted.

-There is bug where duplicate elements relating to the current forecast appear underneath it.

 There is no indication of what the precipitation percent number means.

-Styling of data could use work.

 ## How to Contribute